mattiku/c64matrixeffect/readme.txt

   - streams uses 4 colours each to simulate fade effect
   - background image is revealed column by column, after a stream have run over it
   - background image pixel colours are changed by random every time a stream runs over it
+  - FPS counter can be enabled and disabled by pressing space bar

 Build dependencies:
   - cc65 build environment
   - python module: PIL, if you want to generate a different background image